informatica-na-presales-ops/qualys-deployment/README.md

 * `QUALYS_ACTIVATION_ID`
 * `QUALYS_CUSTOMER_ID`

+If you use AWS profiles to manage connections, you can set a profile name with this environment variable:

+* `AWS_PROFILE`

 The following environment variables have defaults, but you may need to set them for you environment:

 * `KEYFILE_LOCATION`